eyhl/sarpy/README.md

 * Load data from Sentinel 1 (GRDH and SLC) & and other mission into sarpy object.
 Also load sarpy files
  * Easy access data as numpy.
  * Easy access meta data.
-* A back-end of function operating on and returning numpy arrays
+* A back-end of function operating on and returning nuedgempy arrays
 * Version 2 ideas
   * A wrapper to use the functions in Q-Gis.
   * GPU compatible